 Tip Selection: Select the tips you want to use.
-If you do not click a tip, FluentControl uses all tips by default.
+By default the software uses all tips.
 To turn off or turn on a tip, click on it.

-Reuse the mounted Tips and apply the sample filter: Selecting this checkbox will only process source wells from which currently mounted tips have aspirated from.
+Reuse the mounted Tips and apply the sample filter: Selecting this checkbox will only process source wells from which currently mounted tips have aspirated.

-Tip Type: This selection will define what type of tip shall be used during the generated subroutine.
+Tip Type: This selection will define what type of disposable tip shall be used during the generated subroutine.

-- Dynamic Diti handling: The dynamic DiTi handling is designed to use different DiTi types depending on the aspirate volume, if these are available on the worktable.
-An example input of this field could be: - 30:FCA DiTi 50μl; 120:FCA DiTi 200μl;
+Dynamic Tip handling: The dynamic Tip handling is designed to use different Tip types depending on the aspirate volume, if these are available on the worktable.
+An example input of this field could be:

+30:FCA DiTi 50μl; 120:FCA DiTi 200μl;